berrybyte-net/docs/images/README.md

 # Image Organization

-This document describes the new categorized image structure for the BerryByte Wiki.
+This document describes the new categorized image structure for the berrybyte Wiki.

 ## Directory Structure